rio-ke/proof-of-concepts/aws/s3-cloudtrial-eventbridge-lambda.md

 ```

-_event bridge message sent to sqs and trigger the lambda_
+_eventbridge message is sent to sqs, and sqs will trigger the lambda_

 ```py
 import json